Dynamic Wetting by Concentrated Granular Suspensions: Materials, methods and sample characterization

-Shear rate sweep rheological experiments were conducted to evaluate how the suspensions respond to varying shear rates.
-Experimental details are given in the supplementary information.
-The suspensions consisted of \SI{5}{\micro\metre} silica particles dispersed in either a TDE or NaSCN solution, with silica concentrations of 31 wt.\% and 28 wt.\%, respectively.
-During these experiments, the samples were subjected to continuous shear by gradually increasing the shear rate from \SI{0.1}{\per \second} to \SI{100}{\per \second}, while the corresponding stress response was monitored.
+\paragraph{Rheology measurements.} Shear rate dependent viscosity and oscillatory strain sweep measurements were conducted to characterize the rheological response of the suspensions.
+The former is presented here, while the latter is detailed in Supplementary Information, section~\ref{Rheology measurements-Suppl}.
+The suspensions consisted of silica particles dispersed in either a TDE or NaSCN solution, with concentrations of 31~wt.\% and 28~wt.\%, respectively.
+During shear rate dependent viscosity experiments, the samples were subjected to continuous shear by gradually increasing the shear rate from \SI{0.1}{\per \second} to \SI{100}{\per \second}, while the corresponding stress response was monitored.
 The results of these measurements are presented in Fig.~\ref{fig:rheology}.
-Additional details regarding the measurement procedure and data reproducibility can be found in Fig.~\ref{SRS-Rheology} of supplementary information.
+Additional details regarding the measurement procedure and data reproducibility can be found in Fig.~\ref{SRS-Rheology} of Supplementary Information.